 Implementation - Writing

 Writing is taught as whole class lessons for pupils to access the age-related skills and knowledge contained in the National Curriculum.
 Each year group follow a yearly overview of writing genres, both narrative and non-fiction, which are taught throughout the year.
 This ensures coverage of all required genres.
 Success criteria for each genre ensure that where genres are repeated in more than one year group, there is clear progression in the skills being taught.
-Non-narrative writing units are generally linked to the topics being studied.
-Narrative units are carefully selected and are generally linked to the IPC topics; however, stand alone narrative units are taught where this is not possible.
+Writing units are often linked to other curriculum areas such as Science or History; however, progression is at the forefront of our curriculum and units are not created purely because they complement a subject of study.
 When introducing a genre to the pupils, teachers write their own WAGOLL – ‘What a Good One Looks Like’.
 This acts as a model for the pupils as they familiarise themselves with the grammatical features and structure.

 Grammar and punctuation elements are initially introduced and taught as discrete lessons where necessary.
 They can then be incorporated into a specific genre so that pupils can make more meaningful connections.

 Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
-Teachers in years 2-6 use the No Nonsense spelling scheme which follows a systematic pathway to teach spelling rules, patterns and the strategies needed for spelling unfamiliar words.
+Teachers in years 2-6 use the Spelling Shed scheme which follows a systematic pathway to teach spelling rules, patterns and the strategies needed for spelling unfamiliar words.